exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 Thankfully the node will provide.
 When an agent disconnects from the fabric, the node they were connected to publishes a special message *in its parent domain.* This message is published to the action `/sessionLeft`.
 In order for the container to receive this message we have to give it the appropriate permission.

-Create a new static permission to match the image shown below.
+Create a new role named `container` to match the image shown below.
 Again, remember to substitue your own username for `damouse` in both domains.
-Note the `:s` at the end of the endpoint!
-This gives the agent permission to *subscribe*.

 ![Missing Image!](/img/ios-cards-tutorial/web/2-perms/1.PNG)